amrtgaber/angular2-cli-webpack-docker/README.md

 ## Dockerize your own angular-cli project

-You can grab the files needed to dockerize your own angular-cli project along with instructions from this reposotiry: [angular2-cli-docker-files](https://github.com/amrtgaber/angular2-cli-docker-files).
+You can grab the files needed to dockerize your own angular-cli project along with instructions from this repository: [angular2-cli-docker-files](https://github.com/amrtgaber/angular2-cli-docker-files).

 ## Angular Cli